-Diabetes has grown me into the person I want to be.
+It has not defined me but Diabetes has grown me into the person I want to be.

 I have more than doubled my original prognosis of 26, and am actively assisting my daughter and others to have quality and quantity of life.
 I'm going strong because I dared to fly in the face of current ideas, change my beliefs, knowledge, and way of looking at health and question everything I was presented with as a person with Diabetes.

 My success is an absolute testament of the things I've done right on my quest for understanding.
 Now I'm reaching out to teach them to others without the bigger (for many irrecoverable) crashes I experienced on my own path.
 I'm also fighting as an elder states-woman against current social ideas about the disease to bring support to those who are members of my D tribe.